aMarCruz/easyrouter/README.md

 // ':id' whose value will be extracted from the hash that enters the route
 // and placed in the property 'id' of 'params'.
-// 'title' is a custom property of the route context defined by us. const resourceEditor = function (params) {
+// 'title' is a custom property of the route context defined by us.
+//
+// NOTE the use of the 'function' keyword, since we are accessing `this`,
+//      we should not use an arrow function here.
+//
+const resourceEditor = function (params) {
   $('#header').html(this.title)

-  if (params.id) {
+  // IMPORTANT: Parameter values are of type 'string', always. if (params.id) {
     console.log(`Editing the resource ${params.id}`)
   } else {